 Dr Alia Ahmed MBBS BSc Psychology (Hons) MRCP (Derm) is a Consultant Dermatologist who sees and treats adults and children for all skin conditions.
 Dr Ahmed specialises in the psychological effects of chronic skin disease and the link between the skin and stress.
 Dr Alia Ahmed works in the NHS in Windsor at King Edward VII Hospital and in London at the Royal London Hospital, Whitechapel.

-Dr Alia Ahmed is a medical dermatologist and will see adult patients and children with all general dermatological conditions including eczema, psoriasis, rosacea, acne, urticaria, genital dermatoses, mole checks and skin cancer.
+Dr Alia Ahmed is a medical dermatologist and will see adult patients and children with all general dermatological conditions including eczema, psoriasis, rosacea, acne, urticaria, hair loss and scalp conditions, genital dermatoses, mole checks and skin cancer.
 Dr Ahmed is a Paediatric Dermatologist and sees and treats infants and children suffering from a range of skin conditions including eczema (mild, moderate and severe), common skin lesions such as warts, molluscums and birthmarks, vascular lesions such as haemangiomas, Child and adolescent acne and psoriasis.

 Dr Alia Ahmed specialises in psychodermatology, that is the psychological effects of chronic skin disease and the link between the skin and stress.
 Psychodermatology appointments may be suitable for some of the following conditions: